Karenlovesds/Regression_project/README.md

 # Regression_project
-Techlent Regression Project: Providing data-driven suggestions for customers
+Regression Project: Providing data-driven suggestions for customers

 We are an agency helping our customers purchase XoX (a made-up product) from various makers.
 Price is one of the most important things we care about.
 We need to estimate the price of a XoX before we recommend it to our customers.
 However, the estimations vary significantly with our employees' experience.